 - 2011 Topps Update #US175

 Many of the cards we’ve listed above have a range of different parallels, and most will raise the price significantly (a Mike Trout Rookie Card signed should add around 30% value to the card in question).

 Mike Trout Rookie Card Investment Outlook

-As we’ve mentioned, Trout dominated during his prospect days, and went on to fulfill his potential as one of the best in the world.
+As we’ve mentioned, Trout dominated during his prospect days and went on to fulfill his potential as one of the best in the world.
 While the “Millville Meteor” is still flying high to this day and he shows no signs of stopping (although a certain Acuna Jr. is hot on his heals… check out our Ronald Acuna Jr. Rookie Card write up).

 After recent news about a cheating scandal rocked the sport, the son of former Seattle Mariners third base coach Scott Brosius accused him of taking HGH for a ‘thyroid’ condition on Instagram via comments he later deleted.

 This week, MLB and MLBPA released a joint statement in which they clarified; “Since the inception of the MLB-MLBPA Joint Drug Prevention Program, no major league or minor league player has ever received a therapeutic use exemption for, or otherwise received permission to use, Human Growth Hormone (HGH).”

 In other words, they categorically deny that Trout is a drug cheat, and it’s a relief for Angels fans, as well as collectors of Trout’s rookie cards.